-- \ A final mark of 60% in Chemistry 1C offers entrance to Chemistry 1B which is a prerequisite for Chemistry 2 and Biochemistry 2. - \\ Mathematics 1A and 1B are prerequisites for Chemistry 2.
+- A final mark of 60% in Chemistry 1C offers entrance to Chemistry 1B which is a prerequisite for Chemistry 2 and Biochemistry 2. - Mathematics 1A and 1B are prerequisites for Chemistry 2.

-4.2.21 Bachelor of Science in Life and Environmental Sciences in Physiology and Psychology
+1 2 22 Bachelor of Science in Life and Environmental Sciences 4.2.22 Bachelor of Science in Life and Environmental Sciences in Physiology and Psychology